vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 #### Markdown - the base of content
 There must happen two things with the content you write.
 It must be somehow written and it must be somehow rendered.
 The rendering at the end is going to be in HTML, there is not any other choise.

+Beside using Markdown you could have two more choices:
+- **Write directly in HTML** - but this
 But to write your content directly in the HTML is not a good practice due to its platform dependecy.
 Might get prety tricky once you decide to move your content to any other platform.
 Of couse you could you as WYSIWYG editor, but it's still going to be platform dependant and the source HTML is never going to be very well sturctured.